MaSe69/dssb/md/22_Python_Vis/python_sns_10_intro.md

 Surprises shall be pointed out, expected information should be softened.

-Texts should be readible by persons with normal eyesight.
+Texts should be readable by persons with normal eyesight.

 Colors should be limited to two to three.
 There are extensive theories on fitting colors, and many designers who already applied them successfully.